kennyhml/pyinterception/README.md

 ## How to use?
 First of all, you absolutely need to install the [interception-driver][c_ception], otherwise none of this will work.
-Dont worry, is's as simple as running a .bat file and restarting your computer.
+It's a very simple install.

 Now, once you have all of that set up, you can go ahead and import `interception`.
 Let's start by identifying your used devices!